microwww/redis-mock/README.md

 2. ~~jedis-3.0+ api is changed, so you must update it to 0.1.0-3.0 if you are using the latest api~~
 3. version 0.2.0 remove jedis dependence, There is no need for any external dependencies.
 4. version 0.2.2 support `PubSubOperation`
+5. version 0.2.3 ChannelInputStream to `ByteBuffer`, it is non blocking.

 ## maven dependency